Julia-Immer/synth-in-docker/README.md

 # A Project For Practicing Docker and CI/CD Tools
-A very simple practice Dockerfile which starts the python interpreter.
+A very simple practice Dockerfile which runs a python app.

 Soon to become, a musical synthesizer app, developed Dockerfile-first to use containerization and build tools.